Risk-Team/AquaCropPlotter/README.md

 ## AquaCropPlotter Manual

-The draft manual can be found [here](https://github.com/Risk-Team/AquaCropPlotter/blob/main/AquaCropPlotter%20manual_V1.docx)
+The manual will be released soon